sjahu/sjahu.github.io/blog/_posts/2023-01-03-oregon-scientific-attiny85.md

 # Low-battery detection

-I didn't bother to implement in my earlier prototype, but the v2.1 protocol supports a low-battery flag.
+I didn't bother to implement low-battery detection in my earlier prototype, but the v2.1 protocol does support a low-battery flag.
 The ATtiny85 can use its Analog to Digital Converter to calculate its own supply voltage by setting the reference voltage for a comparison to Vcc and the measurement voltage to the internal 1.1 V reference.
 By inverting the result, you can solve for Vcc.

 If the calculated Vcc is lower than a certain threshold, the low-battery flag is set in the transmission.